WCHN/CTseg/README.md

 * **SPM12:** Download from https://www.fil.ion.ucl.ac.uk/spm/software/download/.
 * **Shoot toolbox:** The Shoot folder from the toolbox directory of SPM12.
 * **Longitudinal toolbox:** The Longitudinal folder from the toolbox directory of SPM12.
-* **Multi-Brain toolbox:** Download/clone https://github.com/WTCN-computational-anatomy-group/mb to the SPM12 `toolbox` folder.
-Next, in a terminal, `cd` to this folder and execute the `make` command.
+* **Multi-Brain toolbox:** Download/clone https://github.com/WTCN-computational-anatomy-group/mb and follow the *Installation instructions*.

 ## Example use case